-It is still early in terms of the crisis and although many organisations (60% of respondents) believe they have a good understanding of the challenges, while the crisis is still shifting, there is no real focus on longer-term solutions.
+It is still early in terms of the crisis and potential longer-term impact and although many organisations (60% of respondents) believe they have a good understanding of the challenges, while the crisis is still shifting, there is no real focus on longer-term solutions.
 There is a concern from many that risk is increasing, but that the risk is currently being offset by less commercial activity and a higher focus on risk due to the virus.
 Some organisations have seen a corresponding reduction in their accident rates.